There was a time when I thought I had become pretty good at playing guitar.

 Let me give you just one specific example.

 When I was learning how to bend strings on the guitar, and how to actually use string bending while improvising on pentatonic scales, I felt that I could play “real” solos.

 I was making these improvised solos which my friends liked, and which I was quite proud of too.

 Yet I always felt that there was something missing in my solos, something that made them sound mediocre compared to the solos from my favorite guitarists.

 I blamed it on simplicity, so I focused my practice on gaining speed on guitar and learned more techniques assuming it will do the trick.

 For sure my technique did improve as did my speed but still, there were some things I couldn’t really put my finger on, that were telling me “this is a pretty good solo played by an amateur guitar player”.

 I would have kept doing the same things achieving the same results had I stumbled upon articles by guitar virtuoso Tom Hess and from what I learned, I understood exactly what the two main problems with my solos were:

 - An unwanted buzz from the strings I wasn’t playing

 - Mediocre phrasing

 Thus, what I had to do to take my solos to the next level was not to learn more technique, copy more solos and play faster, but solve those two specific problems.

-I also realized that how I played the notes was as important what notes, I played.
+I also realized that how I played the notes was as important as what notes, I played.

 That, for instance, I should have been playing more long notes with vibrato in my solos, rather than sequences of notes with bent strings in the middle.